ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

     A Student
     1) Priority 1:
     2) Priority 2:
-    3) Priority 1:
+    3) Priority 3:
-    4) Priority 2:
+    4) Priority 4:
-    5) Priority 1:
+    5) Priority 5:

+1. Question,  -> Answer,  Decision, Action

+Will people create a lens to classify information?

+Examples:

+Provide examples of this
+- List out the common problmes that poeople have in building products

+## Common Problems
+1. They don't understand the market enough
+2. They don't know if people will pay for the offering

-    Signs you're product and company are not ready for prime time:
+## Signs you're product and company are not ready for prime time:
     - You can't articulate the problem
     - You don't understand the market